public-awesome/stargaze-tools/README.md

 # Stargaze Tools

-## WORK IN PROGRESS -- NOT READY FOR PRODUCTION USE YET
+## WORK IN PROGRESS -- TESTNET USE ONLY

 Stargaze Tools is a set of tools for launching a project and minting on Stargaze.